-Community Benefits Strategic Grant and Partnership Awards
+Community Benefits Strategic Grant Awards

 The Cape Cod Healthcare Community Benefits program promotes and supports Cape Cod Healthcare’s mission to coordinate and deliver the highest quality, accessible health services in order to enhance the health of all Cape Cod residents and visitors.
 As a non-profit tax exempt 501(c)(3) organization, we invest more than $27 million annually in community health initiatives to educate, inform and meet the needs of vulnerable populations in Barnstable County.

 Through the Community Health Needs Assessment, Cape Cod Healthcare Community Benefits grants benefit community organizations and human service agencies who are addressing the social determinants of health.

 For FY20, Cape Cod Healthcare Community Benefits supports organizations focused on the following:

 Free Respite and Companion Programming for People Living with Alzheimer’s and Dementia related diseases: The Alzheimer’s Family Caregiver Support Center (AFCSC) will provide free respite and companion programming for people living with Alzheimer’s and Dementia related diseases.
 The program is designed to address some of the most challenging symptoms of living with Alzheimer’s disease/Dementia and caring for someone living with AD/Dementia.